Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

      ### Duplicate Emails Sent

-    * After asking the kind Slack community to peer review my project, I checked my EmailJS inbox to see if I was receiving emails from others correctly and I was which was brilliant.
+    * After asking the kind Slack community to peer review my project, I checked my EmailJS inbox to see if I was receiving emails from others correctly, and I was which was brilliant.
 What I actually noticed was the same email from the same person but 4 times. <br /><br />

     ![Multiple Email Image](assets/images/readme-images/multiple-email-sent.png)

     * When I saw this, I thought it was too odd that this person had sent 4 separate emails that had the exact same message of "Tyggffffffffff", so I decided to look into it further.
 What was happening is because there is delay from the user clicking the send button to them seeing the sent message screen, if the user then clicks that button again whilst it is still visible and clickable, it will send that message as many times as that button has been clicked.
-What I did to prevent this from happening was disable the send button from being clicked again and provide the user some feedback letting them know that their message is currently sending (Line 26, 27 and 28) <br /><br />
+What I did to prevent this from happening, I disabled the send button from being clicked again and provided the user some feedback letting them know that their message is currently sending (Line 26, 27 and 28). <br /><br />

     ![Multiple Email Fix 1](assets/images/readme-images/multiple-email-sent-fix-1.png)